WHAT IS STRESS?

 Some examples may help to make the point clear.

-Despite the differences between taking an exam and competing in the Olympics, from a purely physiological point of view both are going to be experiencing similar effects in their bodies - rapid heartbeat and breathing, higher metabolism, active sweat glands and so forth.
+Despite the differences between taking an exam and competing in the Olympics, from a purely physiological point of view, both will be experiencing similar effects in their bodies - rapid heartbeat and breathing, higher metabolism, active sweat glands and so forth.

 Obviously, there are key differences as well, especially psychologically.
-The swimmer is probably exhilarated, ready for the challenge, and eager to show his or her prowess and win the contest.
+The swimmer is probably exhilarated, ready for the challenge, and eager to show prowess and win the contest.

 The student, on the other hand, feels doubt and fear.